-It is, therefore, important to understand why the argument that a royalty or access charge puts competitors at a disadvantage resonates in many people's mind.
-This is perhaps due to the fact that a royalty, although part of the integrated firm's marginal cost of producing the downstream good C, makes it possible to prey on competitors without charging very low or negative prices for C. When marginal costs are low, in the absence of a royalty and with equal technological access, an integrated firm that seeks to prey on its rivals in the competitive market must do so through a very low price, perhaps a negative one-which creates obvious problems of opportunistic purchases by consumers.
-By contrast, the integrated firm may use royalties footnote 8 cont'd
+It is therefore important to understand why the argument that a royalty or access charge puts competitors at a disadvantage resonates in many people's mind.
+This is perhaps due to the fact that a royalty, although part of the integrated firm's marginal cost of producing the downstream good C, makes it possible to prey on competitors without charging very low or negative prices for C. When marginal costs are low, in the absence of royalty and with equal technological access, an integrated firm that seeks to prey on its rivals in the competitive market must do so through a very low price, perhaps a negative one (which creates obvious problems of opportunistic purchases by consumers).
+By contrast, the integrated firm may use royalties to "squeeze" competitors out of the market without having to charge low or negative prices for C. But this reasoning has two important implications.
+First, the predatory action is the excessively low price charged for C by the integrated firm relative to the opportunity cost of C (which, remember, embodies the royalty a), not per se the royalty charged by M. Secondly, the case should be analyzed as a predatory case, with a focus on the voluntary loss of current profits by the integrated firm in the hope of recouping this lost profit through rivals' exit in the future.